SQL SELECT INTO Example | SELECT INTO In SQL

 #SQL SELECT INTO Statement

 The SELECT INTO statement copies the data from one table into the new table.
-You can also see the following syntax.

 SELECT * INTO newtable [IN externaldb] FROM oldtable WHERE condition;